Find your favorite authors featured in WLT or browse the entire list.

 • Han Kang

 Born in South Korea in 1970, Han Kang made her literary debut as a poet in 1993.
-She has since published novels and short fiction and won the Yi Sang Literary Prize, the Today’s Young Artist Award, and the Manhae Literary Prize.
+She has since published novels and short fiction and won the Yi Sang Literary Prize, the Today’s Young Artist Award, the Manhae Literary Prize, and the 2024 Nobel Prize in Literature.
 She currently works as a professor in the Department of Creative Writing at the Seoul Institute of the Arts.
-The Vegetarian, Deborah Smith’s English translation of one of Han Kang’s five novels, has been shortlisted for the 2016 Man Booker International Prize.
+The Vegetarian, Deborah Smith’s English translation of one of Han Kang’s five novels, won the 2016 Man Booker International Prize.

 • Photo: Thomas Langdondiv>